Trauma Center: Under the Knife 2: Gameplay

 The player conducts the operation on the touch screen, while the top screen displays the score, time limit, and information from the nurse.

 Trauma Center: Under the Knife 2 is a video game that combines surgical simulation gameplay with storytelling using non-interactive visual novel-style cutscenes using static scenes, character portraits, and text with rare voice clips.
 The top screen of the Nintendo DS (DS) is dedicated to story sequences and level statistics displayed as 2D artwork, while the bottom touch screen is dedicated to the operations themselves rendered using 3D models.
 Players take on the role of protagonist Derek Stiles, a young surgeon with a mystical ability called the Healing Touch.
 Each operation tasks players with curing the patient of one or multiple ailments within a time limit.
 Missions can be played on different difficulty settings, ranging from "Easy" to "Hard".

 The ten available surgical tools—which range from a scalpel and a laser to ultrasound and a defibrillator to revive a patient whose vitals flatline—are required for different operations and injuries, selected using icons along the edges of the touch screen and manipulated using the DS stylus.
 The player heals both surface wounds and internal injuries with the tools available, treats minor injuries and incision areas with antibiotic gel, and is aided through their operation with different kinds of serum which can be injected to aid in certain operations.
 Several operations have Stiles working to destroy strains of an artificial virus called GUILT in boss battle-style operations.
 While several strains return from the first game, new variants also appear which require different procedures.

 While multiple operation types are carried over from Trauma Center: Under the Knife, different operations such as skin grafts and bone repair are included from later entries in the series.
 As with earlier entries, Stiles can use his Healing Touch to slow time for a short period, allowing him to treat wounds at a rapid speed.
 The operation is failed if the time limit runs out, or the patient's health drops to zero.
-After each surgery, the player is ranked on their performance, with the highest grade being "Super Surgeon".
+After each surgery, the player is ranked on their performance.
 Once the game is completed, a new difficulty and challenge missions are unlocked for the player.